Czyriess/Magpantay_Final_Project_OOP/README.md

     }

 Polymorphism:
-The system utilizes polymorphism, allowing the toString() method to be overridden in subclasses like OnlineAppointment.
-This enables different representations of appointments, even though they all share the same base class.
+By overriding the toString() method in subclasses, the system can display different representations of appointments while maintaining a unified structure.

-Appointment appt = new OnlineAppointment("John Doe", "Dr. Smith", "2024-12-13", "10:00");
+Appointment appt = new OnlineAppointment("John Doe", "Dr. Smith", "2024-12-13", "10:00", );
 System.out.println(appt.toString());  // Output: Patient: John Doe, Doctor: Dr. Smith, Date: 2024-12-13, Time: 10:00,

 Abstraction:
-The program hides the complex details of how appointments are stored and managed, allowing users to interact only with a simple menu.
-The user simply selects an option to add, view, or cancel appointments without needing to understand the underlying code logic.
+The system hides complex logic behind a simple menu, allowing users to interact with the program without worrying about the details of appointment management.

 public static void main(String[] args) {
     Scanner scanner = new Scanner(System.in);